 Ad fraud isn’t going anywhere, and costs are expected to climb to $44 billion annually by 2022.
-Adding a layer of protection against fraud seems like it should be a priority to stave the bleeding.
-But actually it’s not uncommon to hear “Thanks, but I don’t need an ad fraud solution.”
+Adding a layer of protection against fraud seems like it should be a priority to stave off the bleeding.
+But actually, it’s not uncommon to hear “Thanks, but I don’t need an ad fraud solution.”

 Previously we discussed why some account managers don’t want an ad fraud solution.
 And they’re not the only ones.
 Here are four reasons why performance-based marketers decline using an ad fraud solution.

 1. They Think Ad Fraud Doesn't Affect Them

 Some performance-based marketers think ad fraud doesn’t affect them.
 However, their industry works with impressions, clicks, and engagements, which can all be compromised by ad fraud.
 And just because you don’t see the signs, doesn’t mean ad fraud isn’t there lurking in the background.